 If you do decide to get your own professional liability insurance, your next step is choosing an insurance provider.

 If you’re an APTA Member and you decide you want to carry your own liability insurance, you are eligible for a professional liability insurance policy through Healthcare Providers Service Organization, underwritten by the American Casualty Company of Reading, Pennsylvania.
 According to the APTA, this policy is designed to meet the needs of today’s practicing PTs, PTAs, and physical therapy students.
 It offers 24-hour protection (on or off the job), with coverage limits of up to $1 million per claim and up to $3 million annual aggregate.
 The policy also includes license protection coverage and full payment of covered legal costs.
-To learn more, click here.
+To learn more, check out this APTA page.

 Whether you’re an APTA member or not, we also highly recommend Berxi, which is a division of Berkshire Hathaway Specialty Insurance.
 Berxi offers affordable medical malpractice insurance for both individual physical therapists and physical therapy businesses.
 Customers can choose between claims-made and occurrence policy options and can select limits of liability based on their particular needs.
 Part of what makes Berxi a popular choice among physical therapists is that the company sells directly to customers, rather than through brokers.
 This means that therapists who buy policies with Berxi could end up saving as much as 20% on their annual insurance premiums.
 Plus, Berxi’s digital platform makes it incredibly easy to get a quick quote, buy a policy, and download a certificate of insurance—all in the same day if you need to.
 If you ever have to file a claim, you can do that online, too.
 Learn more about how Berxi can help you grow and protect your career.